B.K. Birla Institute of Engineering & Technology

 B.K.
-Birla Institute of Engineering & Technology (BKBIET) is an engineering college affiliated to Bikaner Technical University (earlier affiliated to Rajasthan Technical University) and located in Pilani, Rajasthan, India.
+Birla Institute of Engineering & Technology (BKBIET) is a privateengineering college located in Pilani, Rajasthan, India.
 It was founded in 2007 by Krishnarpan Charity Trust, with Late Basant Kumar Birla as chairman.

 Description

 BKBIET, Pilani is part of Shree Krishnarpan Charity Trust, under the chairmanship of Syt.
 Basant Kumarji Birla.
 The Institute was established in 2007.
 It is approved by AICTE, New Delhi and affiliated to Bikaner Technical University, Kota.

 Undergraduate programs

 BKBIET offers a Bachelor of Technology in six areas: